-There are many characters in the Nutcracker ballet, and in this version students will meet:
+There are many characters in the ballet Sleeping Beauty, and in this version students will meet: Lilac Fairy, Carabosse, a Prince, the Wolf, Little Red Riding Hood, and Princess Aurora.

 TELL THE STORY

 Prologue: The beginning, or exposition of the story.
 The characters and setting are introduced, and the plot begins.